CharanCSE02/CharanCSE02/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.Enthusiastic and responsible student with a strong leadership ability and easy learner with a self confidence.I am  fast learner and smart worker ,I fear about time because it plays  major role in life .I am interest in roles like cyber security analyst , cyber threats analyst , security analyst .I have knowledge of tools like nmap ,brup suite,kali linux,wireshark.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.Enthusiastic and responsible student with a strong leadership ability and easy learner with a self confidence.I am  fast learner and smart worker ,I fear about time because it plays  major role in life .I am interest in roles like cyber security analyst , cyber threats analyst , security analyst .I have knowledge in malware analysis,threat detection and incident response.

 ## Skills
 Networking ,Theart Detection and Identify,Firewall IDS and IPS,Monitoring Traffic,Log Anaysis,Endpoint Security,SEIM Monitoring,Bash Scripting,Dark Web Monitoring,Blockchain Technology.